ariadiamond/messaging/README.md

 *This project is partially a result of worrying about not being good enough for grad school applications.*

 This is a messaging client and server pair and (will) pass encrypted messages.
+Please don't actually use this for sensitive things (use something like Signal).

 --------------------------------------------------------------------------------
 ## Building